Contributing to bpython¶

-Next install the install your development copy of bpython and its dependencies:
+Next install your development copy of bpython and its dependencies:

-$ cd bpython # install bpython and required dependencies $ pip install -e . # install optional dependencies $ pip install watchdog urwid # development dependencies $ pip install sphinx mock nose <modify a file in some way> # this runs your modified copy of bpython! $ bpython
+$ cd bpython # install bpython and required dependencies $ pip install -e . # install optional dependencies $ pip install watchdog urwid # development dependencies $ pip install sphinx pytest <modify a file in some way> # this runs your modified copy of bpython! $ bpython

 Many requirements are also available from your distribution’s package manager.
 On Debian/Ubuntu based systems, the following packages can be used:

 $ sudo apt install python3-greenlet python3-pygments python3-requests $ sudo apt install python3-watchdog python3-urwid $ sudo apt install python3-sphinx python3-pytest

 You also need to run virtualenv with –system-site-packages packages, if you want to use the packages provided by your distribution.

 a C compiler.
 These are also available from your package manager.